BRYN4444/HitmanRoulette/README.md

 * Allow Entrance Only and/or Exit Only roulette settings.
 * This would take a complete overhaul, so it's probably out of MY league, but being able to link Roulettes to others would be cool.
 If you have knowledge on how to do this easily, leave me a message on [Github](https://github.com/BRYN4444/HitmanRoulette/issues).

 ### Latest Update (Oct.
-1, 2020)
+9, 2020)
 * **Mobile Friendly / Low Resolution Browsing.** After a few issues, you can now run the Roulette off your phone.
 While tabbing between sections isn't as smooth as desktop, and imagery will be squished for targets/objectives, I'm happy with this working at all!
 If your mobile browser is lacking functionality compared to the desktop version, please let me know, and I'll try and look into it.
+* **Force Start/Exit Options added.** By default, the roulette selects a start and exit for you to use.
+You can now have only a Start or an Exit generate for you.
+For those times you don't want to run across the map just to end the mission.
+* **Improved Hitman 1 support.** The roulette can be used with both Hitman 1 and 2, but some of Hitman 1's unique quirks were lost as Hitman 2 features overrode them.
+After a small reworking, the following was updated:
+  * **Restricted Mechanics:** If you select "H1", you won't get Hitman 2's Picture In Picture or Limited Vision Area as mechanics to restrict, as they're not in Hitman 1; wasting a roll of the roulette.
+  * **Force Difficulty:** Hitman 1's hardest difficulty is Professional instead of Master.
+After a rework, selecting "H1" will give you Normal or Pro on the main missions that allow difficulty changes.
+For "H1" and "H2", no alternate difficulties will be offered for missions locked to one difficulty.
-* **Sarajevo Six Missions reimplememted.** I removed these when initially revamping the Roulette for Hitman 2 back in 2019.
+* **Sarajevo Six Missions reimplemented.** I removed these when initially revamping the Roulette for Hitman 2 back in 2019.
 I re-added them, but they do not fall under the "All Locations" toggle, nor are they selected by default.
 They have to be manually chosen each time due to their platform and game exclusiveness.
 * **Hitman 1 and Hitman GOTY styles added.** I always loved the menu colors from the launch of Hitman that were done away with for the Game of the Year update.
 I added both as optional themes that can be turned on in Roulette Settings.
-* **Preperations underway for Hitman III additions.** Some visible buttons and backend code added as a sort of commitment from me that Hitman III stuff will be added AFTER I playthrough the game myself.
+* **Preparations underway for Hitman III additions.** Some visible buttons and backend code added as a sort of commitment from me that Hitman III stuff will be added AFTER I playthrough the game myself.